J-Wll/tower-defence-javafx/README.md

 Differences being, it is made in JavaFX, using some design patterns, with more towers, enemies, levels and the addition of power-ups.

+Uses Maven.
+Compiles to Java 11.

 Intensity factor makes more and harder enemies spawn, it increases with time and when killing enemies.

 Hold shift when clicking to place multiple towers if you have the gold.

-Made in Netbeans, should work just fine if you import it into that IDE.
-Compiles to Java 11.

 ![01-05-2024-20-06-Tower_Defence-PertinentStableLlama](https://github.com/J-Wll/tower-defence-javafx/assets/80954812/841805e3-d682-47ae-a151-ab0730dcef6c)